310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
-Eeh~ We're friends though, aren't we?
+Ehh~ We're friends though, aren't we?
 We were both bookworms since long back, and ended up meeting each other often in the library, and that's how we ended up talking.

 We even lent each other our favorite books and stuff.